writerscomparison

 Dictation won't magically make you a faster writer if you're a slow writer because you're thinking, not typing.
 If your bottleneck is figuring out what to say, not the physical act of typing, dictation just moves the bottleneck.

-But if you're like me, deas flowing faster than your fingers can keep up, or dealing with pain that makes typing difficult—it's genuinely life-changing.
+But if you're like me—ideas flowing faster than your fingers can keep up, or dealing with pain that makes typing difficult—it's genuinely life-changing.

 I'm 60,000 words into my third novel now, and my wrists haven't complained in two months.
 That alone was worth the learning curve.